 This includes the ability to edit and insert schema markup, define meta titles and descriptions, control indexing and sitemaps, manage 301 redirects, and edit image alt tags.
 We found that Webflow sites required very little additional SEO work beyond defining metadata and alt text.

-The platform’s infrastructure is also hosted on AWS, which allows for speed, scalability, and security to help your site achieve a high score on Google’s Core Web Vitals.
+The platformโs infrastructure is hosted on enterprise-grade cloud hosting with automatic scaling and 99.99% uptime, which allows for speed, scalability, and security to help your site achieve a high score on Googleโs Core Web Vitals.

 With Webflow’s SEO features, high-performance hosting, and semantically sound code, it ticks all the boxes for developing sites that will rank highly in search engines.

 The majority of premium templates available on Webflow are created by highly skilled Webflow users.
-Although you do have to purchase these, the prices are relatively inexpensive, usually running under $80.
-That’s not always the case for highly responsive and thoughtfully designed templates that are fully customizable.
+Although you do have to purchase these, the prices are still relatively inexpensive in most cases, often under $80, and you can filter by industry and layout.

 Once you’ve purchased a template, Webflow’s intuitive drag-and-drop editor makes it easy to tailor the design for your brand.
 You can modify images, text, colors, and layouts to transform the template into your own unique look.